Chronic Disorders are life changing

 Is there anything you would say or suggest to other parents?

 “Diabetes is not easy to live with: one day everything is fine, the next day everything is bad.
-We have benefited enormously from discussion meetings with other families of children with diabetes.
-Doctors are always present and give fundamental advice, but the real problems emerge only when you talk to those who deal with diabetes management every day like you.
+We have benefited enormously from discussion meetings with other families of children with the condition.
+Doctors are always present and give fundamental advice, but the real problems emerge only when you talk to those who deal with the management every day like you.

 We parents can only give directions.
 One day, they will be the ones to walk alone, growing up with one more burden than the others, but perhaps also more mature and aware.
 We advise other parents to talk and discuss to reduce the mistakes that will accompany us along this adventure.
 Giada and the other children are the protagonist heroes, and we walk alongside them.”